mac-/configurine/README.md

 	GET /config

-This rend point, by itself, will return all config entries in the system.
+This end point, by itself, will return all config entries in the system.
 To filter the result to something more managable, ther are a few query string parameters that you can specify:

 * ```names```
 	* The ```names``` query string parameter will filter the result to only include config entries with the names you specify